SrivatsanViswanathan/react-university-website/README.md

 - CSS and Styled Components for styling the website
 - Javascript for rendering the content on the website and for dynamic behaviour
 - React for creating reusable components and help with management of data
+- React Router for managing navigation within the website
 - JSON for storing data

 # Images